 Anna Feistner is a conservation biologist at the Center for Conservation and Sustainability's Gabon Biodiversity Program, based in southwestern Gabon.
-The Gamba Complex in Gabon is high in biodiversity, including threatened and protected species (forest elephants, great apes, marine turtles) coexisting with oil and forestry concessions, as well as local communities.
-Feistner works with a local staff team and a range of government, NGO and private sector partners to support conservation, reduce human-wildlife conflict and promote ecological integrity across the landscape.
+The Gamba Complex of Protected Areas in Gabon is high in biodiversity, including threatened and protected species (forest elephants, great apes, marine turtles) coexisting with oil and forestry concessions, as well as local communities.
+Feistner works with a local staff team and a range of government, NGO and private sector partners to support conservation, reduce human-wildlife interactions and promote ecological integrity across the landscape.

 Feistner's projects include:

-- Minimizing the risk of biodiversity exploitation and promoting the integrity of concessions
+- Minimizing the risk of biodiversity exploitation, understanding protein consumption preferences, and monitoring protected species

 - Using best practices to mitigate site-specific wildlife risk (especially from forest elephants)

-- Supporting sustainable development goals through education, training, outreach and partnerships
+- Supporting sustainable development goals through a programme of environmental education in primary schools, training, outreach and partnerships

 - Promoting the value of the Rabi Forest Monitoring Plot (ForestGEO) and contributing to protecting ecosystem services